hjetmundsen/rovo-dev.nvim/README.md

 ## Features

 - 🚀 Toggle Rovo Dev in a terminal window with a single key press
-- 🧠 Support for command-line arguments like `--continue` and custom variants
+- 🧠 Support for command-line arguments like `--restore` and custom variants
 - 🔄 Automatically detect and reload files modified by Rovo Dev
 - ⚡ Real-time buffer updates when files are changed externally
 - 📱 Customizable window position and size (including floating windows)